ben-eb/grunt-cowsay/README.md

 ### options.eyes

-A two character string, if you'd like to change the cow's eyes. e.g. 'OO'
+A two character string, if you'd like to change the cow's eyes. e.g. `OO`

 ### options.tongue

-A two character string, if you'd like to change the cow's tongue. e.g. 'U '
+A two character string, if you'd like to change the cow's tongue. e.g. `U `

 ### options.mood